-Part B of the LTWP identifies unregulated planning units where the WRP Risk Assessment (DPIE-Water, in prep) has identified one or more flow categories as being at medium to high risk.
+Part B of the LTWP identifies unregulated planning units where the WRP Risk Assessment (NSW DPIE, 2019a) has identified one or more flow categories as being at medium to high risk.
 The LTWP recommends specific management strategies from Table 21 to mitigate these risks in each of these planning units based on the level of risk, which flow categories are at risk and characteristics of extractive water use or hydropower operations.